aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/genai/bedrock_org/README.md

 ![Architecture Diagram](./documentation/bedrock-org.png)

-This section provides a detailed explanation of the resources shown in the updated architecture diagram:
+This section provides a detailed explanation of the resources shown in the updated architecture diagram.
+More details on the resources can be found in the [Security Controls](#security-controls) section.

 ### Organization Management Account
 - **(1.1) AWS CloudFormation**: Used to define and deploy resources in the solution.